artsy/doppler/CONTRIBUTING.md

 Ensure that you can build the project and run tests.

-_Note_: Modern Firefox support for selenium-webdriver is [troubled as of January 2017](https://github.com/teamcapybara/capybara/issues/1710), so Selenium tests instead run with chromedriver.
-Prior to executing tests install chromedriver (available via `brew` on OSX).
+_Note_: Modern Firefox support for selenium-webdriver is [troubled as of January 2017](https://github.com/teamcapybara/capybara/issues/1710).

-A compatible older version of Firefox is availble [here](https://ftp.mozilla.org/pub/firefox/releases/45.3.0esr/mac/en-US/).
+A compatible older version of Firefox is available [here](https://ftp.mozilla.org/pub/firefox/releases/45.7.0esr/).

 ```
 bundle install